-Mount Pleasant: is east of Cambie Street, stretching out to Commercial Drive.
+Mount Pleasant/Riley Park/Little Mountain: is east of Cambie Street, stretching out to Commercial Drive.
 The cost of renting in this area has been on a steady rise for the last 10 years or so.
-Some areas of Mount Pleasant, especially around Main Street, Fraser and Kingsway can be a little less secure, but generally this area is just fine.
+Some areas of Mount Pleasant, particularly around Fraser and Kingsway can be a little less secure, but generally this area is just fine.
 Main Street, between Terminal and 30th Avenue, is popular with creatives thanks to its artist-run galleries, independent shops and cafes.
 There are also excellent thrift shops in this strip, plus a wide variety or restaurants and grocery stores.
 There are many shared houses, apartments and basement suites.
-Prices get lower the farther east you go, but they typically average $800+ for a basement bachelor suite to $900+ for one bedroom and $1300+ for two bedrooms.
-A room in a shared home can run you $500-$800.
+Prices get lower the farther east you go, but they typically average $1100+ for a basement bachelor suite to $1100+ for one bedroom and $1600+ for two bedrooms.
+A room in a shared home can run you $600-900.

 Strathcona: is located just east of Chinatown.
 It is bordered by Wall Street, Prior Street, Terminal Avenue, Clark Drive and Main Street and is the home to several local artists.
 Many ECU students live in this neighborhood in shared houses.
 Although the popularity of this neighbourhood has driven the rent prices up in the last few years there are still good deals to be found.
 The preferred living area is south of Hastings Street, not north towards Powell Street.
 Theft is a problem in this area, so it is recommended to find secure accommodation.
 The area between East Hastings and Powell Street is generally not a recommended living area for students.